dboutote/Advanced-Posts-Widget/README.md

 #### Default CSS Styles

 The Advanced Posts Widget comes installed with a default stylesheet option to get you going.
-(The stying is based on the twentysixteen core theme.)
+(The styling is based on the twentysixteen core theme.)
 Selecting the Default Styles option will give you a quick start to styling your posts list.
 For more control over the look and feel of your list, the widget also has a number of classes available to further customize its appearance to match your theme.

 ## Developer Features